InsomniaDrone/git-tutorial-sept21/README.md

 ### 14. add, commit, and push changes to github

 `git add .`
-`git commit -m "adding another-test.txt file"`
+`git commit -m "adding .gitignore"`
 `git push origin main`
 - note that this time, we don't need to add the -u flag.
 - Check your repository on github: the another-test.txt file should *not* appear, and your .gitignore file should be there.